 WHAT(5): flag to request free format in the geometry input for bodies and regions.
 This format is described in 8.2.3.2 and 8.2.7.3, and requires the use of names (alphanumerical 8-character strings beginning by alphabetical) as identifiers.
 Parentheses, are allowed.

 < 0.0: resets the default

-0.0: geometry input for bodies and regions will be in free format and name-based
+0.0: geometry input for bodies and regions will be in free format and name-based supporting F2003 features and beyond (eg Gfortran)

 Default = -1.0 (numerical, fixed format geometry input)